Stan Ford's Collection of Images

 A collection of images of Stan’s friends that he served with at Kenley during the war.

-Henri Lafont (see photo above).
+Henry Lafont (see photo above).